 Finally ... don't forget about yourself.
 These are exciting times for your child and they're exciting times for you too.
 You'll be taking a step towards a whole different style of parenting which, whilst equally important, should also include much more time for yourself too!

-Visit The Parents' Guide to for more support:
+The Parents' Guide to:

 Parent Guides